Bungay: Black Shuck

 St Mary's Church was struck by lightning on Sunday 4 August 1577.
 According to legend, an apparition appeared during the thunderstorm, consisting of a black Hell Hound which dashed around the church, attacking members of the congregation.
 It then suddenly disappeared and re-appeared in Holy Trinity Church, Blythburgh 12 mi away, injuring members of the congregation there.
-The dog has been associated with Black Shuck, a dog haunting the coasts of Norfolk, Suffolk, and Essex.
+The dog has been associated with Black Shuck, a mythical dog haunting the coasts of Norfolk, Suffolk, and Essex.

 An image of the Black Dog has been incorporated in the coat of arms of Bungay and has been used in the titles of various enterprises associated with Bungay as well as several of the town's sporting events.
 An annual race, The Black Dog Marathon, begins in Bungay and follows the course of the River Waveney, and the town's football club is nicknamed the "Black Dogs".
 Black Shuck was also the subject of a song by The Darkness.